USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 ## MCIP: Meteorology-Chemistry Interface Processor

-MCIP uses output files from a meteorological model, such as the <a href="http://www.wrf-model.org">Weather Research Forecast Model (WRF)</a>, to create netCDF-formatted input meteorology files that are used by the emissions model that computes emissions inputs to CMAQ, and by CCTM within CMAQ.
+MCIP uses output files from a meteorological model, such as the [Weather Research Forecast Model (WRF)](http://www.wrf-model.org), to create netCDF-formatted input meteorology files that are used by the emissions model that computes emissions inputs to CMAQ, and by CCTM within CMAQ.

 <a id="Figure4-3"></a>